 This page brings together publications relating to the structure of the Library, its organisation, and what we do.

 1. Who We Are and What We Do

 The British Library Board delegates management of the British Library to a senior executive committee known as the Executive Leadership Team (ELT).
 The Executive Leadership Team is responsible for formulating and implementing a unified corporate and integrated approach to the policy, strategy, and resource framework set by the British Library Board, and with due regard to the efficient and effective deployment of staff, to their health, safety and wellbeing and to other resources throughout the organisation.

 Details of the specific role and responsibilities of each member of the Executive Leadership team can be found below in the 'Trustees, Management Board Members and Senior Staff' section.

-- Digital & Marketing Operations – provides a central resource for British Library marketing activities, assisting with: web design, analytics and maintenance; market research; design; brand management; customer data management; and events planning, marketing and delivery.
+- Digital & Marketing Operations – provides and manages the Library's website, and also acts a central resource for British Library marketing activities.
 Head of Department - Graham MacFadyen

 - Digital Scholarship – leads and develops the Library’s strategic management of digital content through digital research and curation and ongoing digitisation programmes.
 This department is also responsible for the Endangered Archives Programme (EAP).
 Head of Department - Adam Farquhar

 - Higher Education – leads the Libraries strategic relationships with the UK Higher Education sector.
 Head of Department - Maja Maricevic

 - Public Engagement & Learning – leads and develops the Library’s strategic direction for public and learning audiences.
 This department is responsible for the management and operation of the Library’s public programme and exhibitions.
 Head of Department - Roger Walshe